 Yes, coffee shops are designed for those who want to work and read, but it’s always a good idea to minimize the amount of space you use.
 “Don’t get there, spread everything out, and make others feel they can’t join you,” Swann says.
 “It’s absolutely important to make an effort to compartmentalize your space.”
-(Related: These are the most annoying coffee shop habits, according to Starbucks baristas.)
+These are the most annoying coffee shop habits you have, according to Starbucks baristas.

 Ask before you plug in

 Sometimes plugs are not convenient to your seat.
 Ask before you plug your computer, cellphone, or other device into an outlet near someone else.
 Sure, the outlets are for everyone, but it’s polite to ask before reaching across someone else’s table.